alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

     .into_iter()
     .filter_map(|e| e.ok())
     .filter(|e| e.file_type().is_dir());

+// ./target/debug/.fingerprint/example-7dcfb8b698ea9da0
+// ./target/debug/.fingerprint
+// ./target/debug
+// …
 ```

 (It turns out that Python's `os.walk` has a similar argument `topdown`, which I'd never come across before writing this Rust code.
-Because I've been using `os.walk` for years and I "knew" how to use it, it's been a long time since I looked at the docs.)
+Because I've been using `os.walk` for years and I "knew" how to use it, it's been a long time since I looked at the Python docs.)

 This iterator generates every directory, but I only want to get directories which are safe to delete.
 How do I know if a directory only contains files/folders which are safe to delete?